mpassid/MPASSid-proxy/contributing.md

 By 'module', we mean anything that has it's own database collection and one or more routes.
 Components are more closely related to the idea of [WebComponents](http://webcomponents.org/), which are intended to be reusable, hierarchical user interface elements.
 Modules are located in the project root, with components in the client sub-directory.

-In general, our module structure follows this pattern:
+In general, our module structure follows this pattern (UPDATE to fit this project):

 * **/module_name**
   * **client/**